-A petition will not be approved by the commission if the effect of the proposed change denies any person the enjoyment of any civil or political right, including voting rights, because of race, color, creed, sex, or national origin.
+The commission will not approve a petition if the effect of the proposed change denies any person the enjoyment of any civil or political right, including voting rights, because of race, color, creed, sex, or national origin.

 Nothing in these proceedings suggest that the proposed incorporation will deny any person the enjoyment of any civil or political right, including voting rights, because of race, color, creed, sex, or national origin.
-Commerce finds that the standard of 3 AAC 110.910 is met.
+Staff affirms that the standard of 3 AAC 110.910 is met.